canhunan1/AugGraffitiDev/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692831/e67f0f54-7f51-11e6-817e-e51446127084.JPG)

 Step 3: Walking around ASU campus and find tags!
-Tags only show up on Map screen within 50m of your current location.
-An example shown in the picture below.
+Tags within 50m of your current location will appear on your Map screen.
+This is shown in picture below in which the "C" are tags placed by other Users.

 ![alt tag](https://cloud.githubusercontent.com/assets/21367763/18692833/e7e49de6-7f51-11e6-9b28-32f08f4c4463.JPG)